CSCfi/pouta-openshift-cluster/playbooks/openshift/README.md

 Once you have all of this configured, running the actual installation is simple.

-Change the current working directory to playbooks/openshift:

-    $ cd ~/git/pouta-ansible-cluster/playbooks/openshift

-Alternative when using containerized deployment:
+e when using containerized deployment:

     $ cd /opt/deployment/pouta-ansible-cluster/playbooks/openshift